upenn-acg/ProcessCache/README.md

-# Parallel Rust Dettrace
+# ProcessCache

-This is the beginning of a dettrace implementation in Rust.
-See branch emptyPtracer for a bare bones implementation of a ptracer.
+This is the implementation of ProcessCache: a system that provides automatic caching of computation at the process level.

 ## Installation
 Given a proper cargo set up. `cargo build` works using rustc 1.28.
 It should work for any newer version though.

 ## Usage
-Currently simple programs works:
+Currently simple programs work:

 ```
 cargo run pwd